with-watson/watson-services-pipeline-app/FRAMEWORK.md

 ![Design](resources/Pipeline_High-level_Design.png)

-The Pipeline Component orchestrates the service interactions and maintains state throughout the pipeline execution.
+* The Pipeline Component orchestrates the service interactions and maintains state throughout the pipeline execution.

-The Pipeline Component uses out of the box Loopback Model architecture to execute functions on the models.
+* The Pipeline Component use "out of the box" Loopback Model architecture to execute functions on the models you create.

-The Pipeline Component supports out of the box IBM Cloud Object Storage (COS) interactions to retrieve and save large files.
+* The Pipeline Component supports out of the box IBM Cloud Object Storage (COS) interactions to retrieve and save large files.

-The Pipeline Component provides a REST API Interface for interacting with the instances of the pipeline.
+* The Pipeline Component provides a REST API Interface for interacting with the instances of the pipeline.

 ## Pipeline Configuration

 The Pipeline is also a Loopback Component.
 The Pipeline Component is already defined in the `server/component-config.json` file.
+Use the example pipeline to create your own.

+> Install the dependencies described below, create your IBM Cloud resources and run the example pipeline locally.

 The Pipeline Component is created with a pipeline configuration object.
 The basic parameters of the Pipeline Configuration Object is as follows;